 You May Also Enjoy 15 Quirky Birthday Gift Ideas for Tweens that Aren’t Money

+Have your say!
 Have you ever created a birthday scavenger hunt for your child?
 Leave a comment below and let us know – we’d love to hear from you!